Start Your Saga Cruise in Effortless Style

 A Varied Schedule of Entertainment

-You’ll find plenty to keep you entertained during your time on board Sapphire and Pearl II, with an extensive selection of free lectures, quizzes, dance classes and entertainment.
+You’ll find plenty to keep you entertained during your time on board with an extensive selection of free lectures, quizzes, dance classes and entertainment.
 Get your adrenaline pumping in the gym, play a deck game or borrow an iPad to keep in touch with friends and family back home.

 An Array of Options